 ART 261 Painting Studio (0-6) 3 hrs.
+Emphasizes the relationship between painting and visual

-Emphasizes the relationship between painting and visual ideas.
+Imphasizes the relationship between painting and visual ideas.
 May be repeated up to six hours credit.
-IAI ART 911 Prerequisite: ART 121 with a grade of "C" or better or consent of instructor.
+IAI ART911 Prerequisite: ART 121 with a grade of "C" or better or consent of instructor.